cjulin6651/Bible-Study/Bible Study/Bible Study Map/Themes/Covenant/Genesis 9 - God's Covenant with Noah.md

  %% %%

 ### Notes
-God forms the first covenant in scripture with Noah and all the animals.
+God forms the first of many covenants made with God's chosen people in scripture with Noah and all the animals.
 It is a one-sided covenant that he will not flood the earth again

 ### Relevant Tags:
 #Covenant  #Themes